-Are there any other events which need to be considered?
+Music Department Are there any concerts scheduled today that the incident will impact?
+Director of Music Are there any other events which need to be considered?
 Director of Music What communication needs to take place with staff?
-Director of Music Wellbeing Working atmosphere for staff involved Bursar Managing stress / no recriminations / resolve issue & learn lessons later All Technical Strategy Plan to return to normal operations Bursar Time frame Bursar Vice-Principal Resources required Bursar Any specific equipment required - who is going to source it Bursar / Vice-Principal Review What went well?
+Director of Music Wellbeing Working atmosphere for staff involved Bursar Managing stress / no recriminations / resolve All issue & learn lessons later Technical Strategy Plan to return to normal operations Bursar Time frame Bursar Vice-Principal Resources required Bursar Any specific equipment required - who is going to source it Bursar / Vice-Principal Review What went well?
 All What went less well?
 All What would we do differently next time?
 All What needs changing in the plan?
 All